AbhiKumar0786/Task-management-Api/README.md

 Models**
 1)User
-  i) In this entity there will be a userId , username , Role , password. ii) role can be different type.(User , Admin). iii) by using signup process you can add the user into the database.
+  1) In this entity there will be a userId , username , Role , password.
+  2) role can be different type.(User , Admin).
+  3) by using signup process you can add the user into the database.

 2)Task
   i) Task is very important entity in this project.